beniaminogreen/zoomerjoin/README.md

 (DIME)

-Here’s a snippet showing off how to use the `lhs_inner_join()` merge two datasets of political donors in the [Database on Ideology, Money in Politics, and Elections (DIME)](https://data.stanford.edu/dime).
+Here’s a snippet showing off how to use the `jaccard_inner_join()` merge two lists of political donors in the [Database on Ideology, Money in Politics, and Elections (DIME)](https://data.stanford.edu/dime).
 You can see a more detailed example of this vignette in the [introductory vignette](https://beniamino.org/zoomerjoin/articles/guided_tour.html).